-Urban gardens can be found in both towns and Cities.
-Usually much smaller than a rural garden, they are often enclosed by walls or fences and as such cab become ‘external’ rooms that complement the owner’s individual property and lifestyle.
+Urban gardens can be found in both towns and cities.
+Usually much smaller than a rural garden, they are often enclosed by walls or fences and as such can become ‘external’ rooms that complement the owner’s individual property and lifestyle.

 The success of these gardens often depends on establishing a sense of privacy without losing too much sunlight and maximising space in what can be a limited area.

 If views outside of the garden can be restricted, they will have less influence on the style of the garden within, which can be both modern or traditional.
 With the evolution of folding sliding doors, a virtually seamless visual and physical link can be made between inside and out.
 A simple way to enhance this connection is to pick out a key internal design feature or finish and to repeat it outside.
 This can be flooring, furniture or even a wall colouring and it’s a great way to enlarge the perception of space in a kitchen/dining area for example.

 Once the key functional requirements of the garden have been determined, the way light impacts the space should be carefully considered along with soil conditions any access issues.

 A simple rectangular urban garden enclosed by fencing isn’t too different in principal to a large courtyard and this concept can help when creating an urban garden;